jordansissel/semicomplete.com/content/blog/home-office-automation/index.md

 Fast-forward a few weeks, and I was itching to eliminate the two-device implementation.

+To do this, I needed to write an IPMI client implementation that could run on my ESP32.
+I looked at `ipmiutil` and `ipmitool` and both codebases gave me the feeling it would take too much effort to port to ESP32.
+Besides, all I wanted was to send power on/off signals.

-I downloaded the IPMI spec from Intel and started reading, as one does.
+So, I download the IPMI spec from Intel and start reading, as one does.
 If you are interested, the most relevant sections for power control are "6.
 IPMI Messaging Interfaces", "13.
 IPMI LAN Interface", and "22.
 IPMI Messaging Support Commands".

 Ultimately, I wanted to invoke the "Chassis Control Command" to tell the machine to boot, which requires setting up a session and authenticating.

-The most time I spent implementing this was in two places: MD5 authentication and misunderstanding byte order.
+The most time I spent implementing this was in two places: IPMI's bespoke MD5 authentication and misunderstanding byte order.
 Wireshark was *critical* in helping me understand the protocol.
 For byte order, it may please you to learn that IPMI uses both little and big endian, quoting the spec:

 > RMCP and ASF-specified fielsd are therefore transferred most-significant byte first.